ktoso/rx-wiki/Scheduler.md

 ## Using Schedulers

 Aside from passing these Schedulers in to RxJava Observable operators, you can also use them to schedule your own work.
-The following example uses the `schedule(&#8239;)` method of the `Scheduler` class to schedule work on the `newThread` Scheduler:
+The following example uses the `schedule( )` method of the `Scheduler` class to schedule work on the `newThread` Scheduler:

 ```java
 Schedulers.newThread().schedule(new Action1<Inner>() {